Skip to main content

 RetailNorthstar is designed specifically for apparel merchandising teams at startup, small, and mid-market brands.
 OTB planning, assortment planning, buy planning, buy execution, and allocation optimization are native workflows — not modules bolted onto a supply chain backbone.

 Apparel-specific capabilities — size curves, seasonal OTB structure, collection-based assortment, multi-channel inventory — are built in.
-Merchandising teams onboard in 2–4 weeks without IT resources, systems integrators, or enterprise consulting contracts.
+Merchandising teams are live in weeks without IT resources, systems integrators, or enterprise consulting contracts.

-RetailNorthstar is designed for brands that need to plan their next season in weeks, not wait years for an enterprise platform to become operational.
+RetailNorthstar is designed for brands that need to plan their next season in weeks, rather than waiting on an enterprise implementation programme to become operational.

 Best for